Grey: Storm clouds

 The whiteness or darkness of clouds is a function of their depth.
 Small, fluffy white clouds in summer look white because the sunlight is being scattered by the tiny water droplets they contain, and that white light comes to the viewer's eye.
 However, as clouds become larger and thicker, the white light cannot penetrate through the cloud, and is reflected off the top.
 Clouds look darkest grey during thunderstorms, when they can be as much as 20,000 to 30,000 feet high.

 Stratiform clouds are a layer of clouds that covers the entire sky, and which have a depth of between a few hundred to a few thousand feet thick.
 The thicker the clouds, the darker they appear from below, because little of the sunlight is able to pass through.
-From above, in an airplane, the same clouds look perfectly white, but from the ground the sky looks gloomy and grey.
+From above, in an aeroplane, the same clouds look perfectly white, but from the ground the sky looks gloomy and grey.

 The greying of hair

-The color of a person's hair is created by the pigment melanin, found in the core of each hair.
-Melanin is also responsible for the color of the skin and of the eyes.
+The colour of a person's hair is created by the pigment melanin, found in the core of each hair.
+Melanin is also responsible for the colour of the skin and of the eyes.
 There are only two types of pigment: dark (eumelanin) or light (phaeomelanin).
-Combined in various combinations, these pigments create all natural hair colors.
+Combined in various combinations, these pigments create all natural hair colours.

-Melanin itself is the product of a specialized cell, the melanocyte, which is found in each hair follicle, from which the hair grows.
+Melanin itself is the product of a specialised cell, the melanocyte, which is found in each hair follicle, from which the hair grows.
 As hair grows, the melanocyte injects melanin into the hair cells, which contain the protein keratin and which makes up our hair, skin, and nails.
-As long as the melanocytes continue injecting melanin into the hair cells, the hair retains its original color.
+As long as the melanocytes continue injecting melanin into the hair cells, the hair retains its original colour.
 At a certain age, however, which varies from person to person, the amount of melanin injected is reduced and eventually stops.
 The hair, without pigment, turns grey and eventually white.
 The reason for this decline of production of melanocytes is uncertain.
 In the February 2005 issue of Science, a team of Harvard scientists suggested that the cause was the failure of the melanocyte stem cells to maintain the production of the essential pigments, due to age or genetic factors, after a certain period of time.
 For some people, the breakdown comes in their twenties; for others, many years later.
 According to the site of the magazine Scientific American, "Generally speaking, among Caucasians 50 percent are 50 percent grey by age 50."
 Adult male gorillas also develop silver hair, but only on their backs – see Physical characteristics of gorillas.